Raiden (DJ)

-Han Seok-hyun (Korean: 한석현; born February 6, 1987), known professionally as Raiden, is a South Korean DJ and record producer signed under SM Entertainment and its EDM label ScreaM Records.
+Han Seok-hyun (Korean: 한석현; born February 6, 1987), known professionally as Raiden, is a South Korean DJ and record producer signed under SM Entertainment.

 Life and career

-1987–2013: Early life, education, and career beginnings
+1987–2018: Early life, education, and career beginnings

 Han Seok-hyun bought a guitar when he was still in middle school.
 Since he liked music, he decided to pursue it as his career and play with the guitar.
 Han's parents disapproved of the idea of pursuing it but gave permission when he became a high school student.
 During a high school festival, he established a band and presented on stage.
 Because there was no band club at Sehwa High School where he graduated, he made one with his senior students and performed on stage.

 In an interview with the Korea Times, Raiden wanted to study in Japan since he was a child; hence he got into Shobi University in 2005 studying guitar while being a rocker and lived there for six years.
 In 2011, he returned to South Korea and started his band, but realized that living there while being a rocker was hard.
 Through a high school colleague who studied music with Han, he learned to use turntables and altered his career to a DJ.
 He revealed that he got "loss in the beginning" as he did not professionally learn to play a turntable and just listened to music from numerous DJs.
 In three months, he learned to handle the turntable at the Double Eight Club in Sinsa-dong, Seoul, embarking on his music festival debut and as the main DJ at the Ultra Music Festival (UMF) in 2013.

-2014–2018: Debut, collaborations, and closing the Winter Olympics

-"Heart of Steel" (2017), inspired by Raiden's 2014 European tour while watching the sunrise in Spain, was released after two years of transformation from progressive house to future bass.
+The single "Heart of Steel", inspired by Raiden's 2014 European tour while watching the sunrise in Spain, was released after two years of transformation from progressive house to future bass.
 Formerly, the song debuted at Ultra Korea 2015 and was re-released as Raiden's new song on January 13, 2017, featuring Bright Lights.

+On January 26, 2018, Raiden released collaboration single with Girls' Generation's Yuri titled "Always Find You" through SM Station.

+In February 2018, Raiden performed as Korea's representative DJ and producer on the closing ceremony of the 2018 Pyeongchang Winter Olympics.

+In March 2018, Raiden, along with Yuri, was confirmed to perform "Always Find You" on the main stage at Ultra Miami 2018 held in Miami, Florida, USA on March 23.